Unit of study_

 At the completion of this unit, you should be able to:

-• LO1. describe the causes and characteristics of neurogenic communication disorders and their consequences for individuals and communities
+• LO1.
+Analyse the causes and characteristics of neurogenic communication disorders and their consequences for individuals, families and communities

 • LO4.
-Acquire, critique and integrate knowledge from a range of sources to identify approaches to intervention or service response that may be utilised with individuals or communities to address communication needs
+Critique and integrate knowledge from a range of sources to create, implement and evaluate evidence-based intervention or service responses in partnership with services or people with neurogenic communication disorders and their families.

 Unit availability